hiveot/hub.capnp/README.md

 The minimal requirement is 100MB of RAM and an Intel Celeron, or ARMv7 CPU.
 Additional resources might be required for some plugins.
 See plugin documentation.

+* mosquitto:
-The Hub requires the installation of the Mosquitto MQTT message broker.
-The 'mosquittomgr' plugin manages the configuration and security of the Mosquitto broker on behalf of the Hub.
+The Hub requires the installation of the Mosquitto MQTT message broker version 2.0.14 or newer.
+To build from source the libmosquitto-dev package must be installed as well.
+* The 'mosquittomgr' plugin manages the configuration and security of the Mosquitto broker on behalf of the Hub.
 Other MQTT brokers can be used instead of Mosquitto but will require an accompanying service to handle authentication and authorization.
 The MQTT broker can but does not have to run on the same system as the Hub.

 ### Install From Package Manager